huawei-noah/SMARTS/examples/rl/racing/README.md

 # Racing
 This example illustrates the training of an ego agent to drive, as fast and as far as possible, in traffic using the [DreamerV2](https://github.com/danijar/dreamerv2) reinforcement-learning algorithm.

-The ego agent earns reward for the distance travelled per-step and is penalised for colliding with other vehicles and for going off-road.
+The ego agent earns reward for the distance travelled per-step and is penalized for colliding with other vehicles and for going off-road.

 ## Trained agent racing in traffic
 ![](./docs/_static/racing.gif)

 ## Observation space
-+ Topdown RGB image
++ Top-down RGB image
     + size (width x height): 64 pixels x 64 pixels
     + resolution: 1 meter/pixel
 ```